surmwill/recycler_unity/README.md

 public RecyclerScrollRectContentState State { get; }
 ```

-The current state of the entry, valid post-binding/rebinding.
+The current state of the entry.

+Note that until binding/rebinding is complete, the state will report as in the pool.

 ### Recyler
 ```